List of political parties in Mexico

+Mexico has a multi-party system, with six nationally registered political parties and number of others that operate locally in one or more states.

 National parties

-Mexico has ten nationally recognized political parties by the Federal Electoral Institute.
+Mexico has six nationally recognized political parties by the National Electoral Institute.

 Under Mexican law, parties are listed in the order in which they were first registered, thus:

+Most recently, the Party of the Democratic Revolution (PRD) lost its status as a national party in the aftermath of the 2024 general election.